Creamy Chicken Rice Soup

 If you’re interested in purchasing their products, they can be found in some stores, but you can also buy directly from their website.

 - I love the size of these!
-The ready to use stocks are great, but these small packages take up so little room in my pantry.
+The stock is concentrated so they come in small packages which take up so little room in my pantry.
 All you need to do is add water.

-- I love that there are no chemicals or preservatives or other nasty stuff in these.
+- I love that there are no chemicals, preservatives, MSG or other nasty stuff in these.
 Now that I’m feeding a kiddo, that kind of stuff is even more important to me.

 - Taste?
 So far so good.
 Haven’t met one that I don’t like yet.

 - I also tried this sauce recipe with the Demi-Glace (added mushrooms, only used 2T butter instead of 5), and it was delicious over our steaks.

 I use their Classic Roasted Chicken Stock to make this creamy chicken rice soup.
 Or for you fancy-pants: Glace de Poulet Gold.
 Here’s the list of ingredients for the label readers: Chicken Stock, Roasted Chicken Stock, Mirepoix Stock (made of carrot, celery and onion stocks), Dried Chicken Stock, Salt, Gelatin, Water, White Wine.
 Nutrition info states 20 calories per serving, 0g fat, 4g protein, and 310mg sodium.

 Of course, the rest of my soup changed those stats.
 But whatever.
 Don’t worry about that, just make the soup.
 It’s delicious!
 I’ve made this soup many times and it’s a family favorite.
 My mom loves to make it, too.
 It’s perfect for a crowd.